EPIC448/flightware/README.md

 This README would normally document whatever steps are necessary to get the application up and running.
- > This intended to express  my coding skill.

 * Ruby version
     ruby '2.3.3'